One of the best ways to make money online is with a blog.

 In a given month, TMM generates $10-15k revenue from advertising brand partnerships, digital products (an e-book) and affiliate programs.
 Since there isn’t any inventory or “cost of goods” profit margins are very high.

 17. Katie Did What ($180K/year)

-Katie Reyes (from Sacramento, California, USA) started Katie Did What over 10 years ago.
+Katie Reyes (from Sacramento, California, USA) started Katie Did What almost 12 years ago.

 Hi!
 My name is Katie and I am the person behind the lifestyle blog and personal brand, Katie Did What.
 Together, my husband and I operate a blog that averages 75,000 unique monthly visitors in addition to social profiles totaling over 125k aggregate followers.